ai-devnet/Getting-started-with-Cisco-SD-WAN-REST-APIs/README.md

 To detach a template from a specific device you need to call the detach option of the application and pass in the parameters for the target device ID and the system-ip of that device:

 `./sdwan.py detach --target TargetID --sysip 1.1.1.1`

+# POSTMAN

+I've also included a POSTMAN environment and collection in the `postman` folder.